 Conclusion

 The open enrollment period is a regular part of every company’s operations.
-Most employees won’t break into a cold sweat when hearing the words “open enrollment,” especially when HR specialists understand what open enrollment entails and are prepared to provide necessary information.
-By following these 5 tips, you, a knowledgeable HR professional, can manage to make the open enrollment period successful for your company and its employees.
+Most employees won’t break into a cold sweat when hearing the words “open enrollment,” especially when HR specialists understand what open enrollment entails and are prepared to provide the necessary information.
+By following these 5 tips, you can make the open enrollment period successful for your company and its employees.